Double Machine Learning for Time Series: Application

+Since Basel I, minimum capital requirements have been a central instrument of banking regulation.
+After the 2008 financial crisis, the reform agenda intensified, culminating in the Basel III package aimed at strengthening bank resilience through tighter capital and liquidity standards (\citealp{basel2010assessment}).
+In principle, higher capital requirements can reduce risk-taking and default probabilities (\citealp{dewatripont1994theory,holmstrom1997financial}), but they may also tighten credit supply and depress real activity in the short run (\citealp{fbf2010reforming, iif2011cumulative}).

-A growing empirical literature evaluates the macroeconomic consequences of bank capital shocks.
-Empirical studies, using various identification schemes and alternative capital measures, largely converge on the same conclusions: prudential capital shocks reduce economic activity in the short run, contract corporate lending, and increase lending spreads.
-Table \ref{tab:comparison} summarizes the main dynamic estimates of the effects of prudential capital shocks on GDP, PNFC lending, and interest-rate spreads from leading empirical contributions.
+A substantial empirical literature studies the macroeconomic effects of bank capital shocks using alternative identification strategies and capital measures.
+Despite these differences, the evidence points to a common pattern: tighter capital requirements tend to reduce output and corporate lending in the short run and to increase lending spreads.
+Table S.2 in Supplement S6 compares the main estimates in the literature.